csillag/vimeo-library-manager/README.md

  - An application defined (go to https://developer.vimeo.com/apps to create one)
  - The App ID and Secret.
 (You can copy these from Vimeo's UI.)

 ### Why do I need an own application?
-I though this is the application?
+I thought this is the application?

 In Vimeo's terminology, in order to talk to their APIs, you need to have an application.
 An application is identified by an app ID and secret.

-Further more, every application is tied to the specific user that has created it.
+Furthermore, every application is tied to the specific user that has created it.
 So if I provided you with the App ID and Secret I created for myself, whatever you do with this app would be connected to my name.